aqua vs testrail

 All data including custom fields

-Verdict: aqua wins by KPI alerts and better sharing
+Verdict: aqua wins by KPI alerts and direct external sharing that TestRail does not support natively.

 Reporting